 "Many things like produce and alcoholic beverages are much less expensive than in the States.
 Other things that the island imports such as small appliances, homeware, sunscreen, and just about anything from the pharmacy are quite expensive."

-Read more of what Christy has to say about being an expat in Cyprus.
+Read more of what Christy has to say in her expat interview on life in Cyprus.

 "Local food is cheap and generally of good quality – if you want imported non-perishables, you pay.
 Imported fruit and veg are often inferior quality, but cheap."